 And it finally comes to an end.
 The pair basically just bounced around in 120 pip range, stopping me out at breakeven.
-In hindsight, I think I may have been to slow on picking up that the pair was ranging instead of trending upwards.
+In hindsight, I think I may have been too slow on picking up that the pair was ranging instead of trending upwards.

-In any case, I am still able to go out this trade slightly positive because of the interest rate differential between the euro and the yen, but flat in terms of pips.
+In any case, I am still able to go out of this trade slightly positive because of the interest rate differential between the euro and the yen, but flat in terms of pips.
 Hopefully, I can catch a couple of pips on range plays in the future as summer here in the US is fast approaching.

 Profit in %: 0

 Profit in pips: 0

 Whoa!
 I’ve held this EURJPY trade open for almost 3 weeks now and it looks like my luck has been topsy turvy!
 First, I almost hit my take profit point, but price couldn’t break through resistance at 127.70.
 Then, on poor news and risk aversion moves, the pair dropped and I almost stopped out.
 It’s a good thing that supports at 123.50 has generally held and now my trade is winning again.

 The reason why the pair has dropped is because of increased risk aversion, primarily due to news coming out of Greece.
 Every time bad news about Greece’s debt comes out, we’ve been seeing a strong euro sell-off.
 In fact, we just saw new yearly lows in the EURUSD pair!
 Luckily for me though, it seems that these concerns were lifted last Friday, as the euro bounced back.What concerns me though, is how long this will actually last.
 I think that the eurozone is still unstable and that there still exists the possibility of poor news from other eurozone countries, like Portugal and Spain.
 I’m going to adjust my first profit target to 127.00 and move my stop to break-even, as I’m not quite sure how much higher this pair can go now that conditions have changed.